-But that sweetness causes problems such as dehydration and mental fog as well as contributing to anxiety and other mental health problems.
+And that sweetness causes problems such as dehydration and mental fog as well as contributing to anxiety and other mental health problems.

-Also, when cells don’t get sufficient nutrition because the blood is sludge, loaded with toxins that the body is not ridding itself well of, then reaction including irritability and anxiety are likely.
+Also, when cells don’t get sufficient nutrition because the blood is sludge, loaded with toxins that the body is not ridding itself well of, then reactions including irritability and anxiety are likely.

 Research also shows that sugar down the road leads to cognitive problems including Alzheimer’s disease.

-So the best thing is to start cutting out sugary drinks and drink water, eat fruits and veggies that have good water content.
+So the best thing is to start cutting out sugary drinks drink water, and eat fruits and veggies that have good water content.

 Some of the signs and symptoms of dehydration are very much like symptoms of anxiety and even depression.

 For a person who suffers from anxiety, this can easily spiral into a full-blown anxiety attack.